Skip to main content

 Skip table of contents

-Create a cross section on 2 surfaces step-by-step
+Create a topographic cross section on 2 surfaces step-by-step

 In this example we will see how to create cross sections lines and generate the output starting from 2 surfaces.

 • We start from two surface as separate subprojects.
-The Surface_2 (red) is below the Surface_1 (green).
+Existing ground (in brown) is below the Material 3D surface (colored by elevation).

-• Within the X-Sections toolbar, click New X-Sections group and select to create Topographic cross sections.
+• Within the Alignments & x-sections toolbar, click New Sections group and select to create Topographic cross sections.

 • Click Topographic to create the first topographic cross section.